maltebucksch/maltebucksch.github.io/_pages/writing.md

 1. ... that I feel have not been covered enough yet by other authors.
 2. ... where I feel I gained a fairly deep understanding that might add well to existing knowledge pool of the internet.

-Next to providing value to the readers, writing also helps tremendously to structure your own thoughts about complex topics (as Paul Graham nicely summarizes in his essay here).
+Next to providing value to the readers, writing also helps tremendously to structure your own thoughts about complex topics (as Paul Graham nicely summarizes [in his essay here](http://www.paulgraham.com/words.html)).

 Here are a few of the articles that I've written so far:

 # App Development

 I love, love developing software and did so for the biggest part of my life.
-In the process, I wrote a few articles and build up the mobile development blog for QuickBird (with over 130k readers per year):
+In the process, I wrote a few articles and built up the mobile development blog for QuickBird (with over 130k readers per year):

 [What is Functional Reactive Programming (FRP)?](https://quickbirdstudios.com/blog/what-is-functional-reactive-programming-frp/)